jpu234/autopkg-setup/README.md

 ## Install AutoPkg

-First, download the latest version of AutoPkg.
+First, find the latest version of AutoPkg.
 You can use its [GitHub repo](https://github.com/autopkg/autopkg/releases/latest).

 Next, download that package, either from the link in a web browser or using `curl` on the Terminal command line:
 `curl -LO https://github.com/autopkg/autopkg/releases/download/v2.7.2/autopkg-2.7.2.pkg`
-(substituting the latest link in)
+(substituting the latest link in).

 `curl` note: `-L` allows it to follow redirects, `-O` says to save the package with the same name as the download

 Finally, install that package, either by double clicking the file from the browser or with the following command: